waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Building at Vermilion (13, 13) is a House, not the Pokémon Center.
 - **Vermilion Gym:** Gym Guide states traps are INACTIVE.
 Direct path to Lt.
 Surge expected.
 - **Vermilion Gym:** Gym Guide states traps are INACTIVE.
 Direct path to Lt.
 Surge expected.
+- **Vermilion Gym:** Traps are INACTIVE per Gym Guide.
+Path to Lt.
+Surge should be clear.